 There are two ways of leaving home: 1) carrying the baggage from the past to the new place or 2) leaving it behind.
 I decided to take the second way.
 I decided to really immerse in my whole new home, new city, new friends, new environment.
 I decided to disconnect from everything I was leaving behind.
 Only by letting things go I could make space to let the new things in.

 What happened after a year?
 I change my whole perception of my surroundings and of myself.
 I became more grateful for the things I had back home and I also realized the things I actually hated about it.
 My “type” of friends and acquaintances changed.
-Many people forgot me, and many I let go.
+Many people forgot about me, and many I let go.
 Others, I realized how much I valued their friendship and company and I got closer to them.

 Another change that occurred to me is that I don’t have the same interests than before.
 Some things stayed with me, but I also discovered new things about myself.
 It is impressive how physical distance makes you see things from your past more clearly.
 And how being distant also helps you be with yourself to really work on your personal issues, the things only you can work on.